liviamiyabara/UFOs/README.md

 As shown above, the HTML page has a navigation bar on top, followed by a header with an image and title and an article right below it.
 The interactive part of the website is the filters on the left and the table at the bottom.

-The user can search for specific data of the UFOs seen by applying the filters by date, city, state, country of UFO shape; there is a sample of the type of data that to be typed in for each one of the filter boxes.
+The user can search for specific data of the UFOs seen by applying the filters by date, city, state, country and/or UFO shape; there is a sample of the type of data that to be typed in for each one of the filter boxes.
 The person can use only one filter or a combination of the filters to select the data.
 In the example below, the user filters the search only by the triangle shape:

   ![ScreenShot]( https://github.com/liviamiyabara/UFOs/blob/main/static/images/screen_shot_triangle.png)